New Traffic-Related Emissions Research Funding Opportunity

 This report presents a study led by Meredith Franklin at the University of Southern California.
 Franklin and colleagues examined the association between nontailpipe particle exposures and lung function in the landmark Children’s Health Study in Southern California and explored the role of noise and green space.

-Predictive, Source-Oriented Modeling and Measurements to Evaluate Community Exposures to Air Pollutants and Noise from Unconventional Oil and Gas Development
+Monitoring and Modeling Population Exposures to Air Pollutants from Oil and Gas Development: Part 1.
+Predictive, Source-Oriented Modeling and Measurements to Evaluate Community Exposures to Air Pollutants and Noise from UOGD

 Lea Hildebrandt Ruiz